Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +6000

-- In terms of its odds to win the national championship (+6000), Xavier is 18th-best in the country.
-It is five spots below that, 23rd-best, according to computer rankings.
+- Xavier is 18th-best in college basketball in terms of its odds to win the national championship (+6000), but only 22nd-best, according to computer rankings.

 - The Musketeers have had the 67th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +6000.